 Tiny Tina from Borderlands 2 decorates her house with bunnies and is fond of tea parties.
 In which she uses electricity to torture a bandit to death.
 Said bunnies are also filled with explosives, the use and making of which Tina is very proficient in.
 She also talks like a pimp and describes the aforementioned bunnies very... strangely.
 Yet, she's still extremely huggable.

+For all that Selphie of Final Fantasy VIII is a sweet little Genki Girl, she's also far and away the most violently pragmatic of the player characters.
+Whenever she's involved in the planning phase of a mission, she always seems to suggest using explosives.
 When planning how to escape D-District, while a Moomba is in the cell with everyone, she casually suggests skinning it and wearing it as a disguise.
 It's hard to tell if she was actually joking or not.

 Noire comes off as a delicate and soft-spoken young lady who has a timid demeanor due to being used as a guinea pig for her mother's curses in the Bad Future she is from.
 However, also BECAUSE of that, she has formed a split personality that surfaces whenever she gets fed up with the antics of her comrades or during the heat of battle.
 This side of her is also a bit of a ham.

 Henry is unfailingly cheerful, but amost every single line coming out of his mouth reveals his very screwed-up psyche that comes from a horrifyingDark and Troubled Past.